sabit-islam/MichiganCC_Courses/README.md

 # Michigan Community College Course Scapers
+## License: MIT License

-## These are python scrapers that scrape the Course Guides of every Community College in the state of Michigan, asked for by the University of Michigan - College of LSA.
+### These are python scrapers that scrape the Course Guides of every Community College in the state of Michigan, asked for by the University of Michigan - College of LSA.
 Served to create a list of every course which is offered to see which ones have yet to be evaluated by the university for transfer credit.

-### Fully created and developed by Sabit Islam.
+Fully created and developed by Sabit Islam.
 Dependencies:
 - requests
 - selenium